How Democratic Is the American Constitution?: Maintaining stability

-Dahl supposes that there are certain conditions which make it easier to maintain a democracy in a given country.
-He writes that these seem to include "the effective control by elected leaders over the military and police, a political culture supportive of democratic beliefs, and a relatively well-functioning economic order, among others."
+Dahl supposes that there are certain conditions that make it easier to maintain a democracy in a given country.
+He writes that they seem to include "the effective control by elected leaders over the military and police, a political culture supportive of democratic beliefs, and a relatively well-functioning economic order, among others."

-Dahl proposes that highly unfavorable circumstances cause instability, no matter the constitutional systems.
-Under highly favorable circumstances, a country may remain democratic given a range of possible constitutional arrangements, whether or not the system is the best kind for promoting stability.
-In mixed conditions, he postulates, the details of a country's constitution may tip the balance between stability and undesirable changes, such as conversion to dictatorship.
+Dahl proposes that highly-unfavorable circumstances cause instability, no matter the constitutional systems.
+Under highly-favorable circumstances, a country may remain democratic in a range of possible constitutional arrangements, whether or not the system is the best kind for promoting stability.
+In mixed conditions, he postulates, the details of a country's constitution may tip the balance between stability and undesirable changes, such as the conversion to dictatorship.